slackedlime/TimeSpent/README.md

 xdotool is needed on Linux for this program to work.

+## Editing the config
+`tickSpeed`: Controls how often the application checks for the focused app.
+It is recommended to NOT put it above 10

+`autoDeleteCorrupted`: Deletes corrupted json files automatically (Disable it if you plan on manually editing the Process Folder Json)

+`safeWrite`: Decreases the probability of json being corrupted.
+Disabling it might increase performance (NOT RECOMMENDED)

 ## Building from Source

 Install [Rust](https://www.rust-lang.org/tools/install) if you don't have it already